 We acquired approximately 4,100 net acres in West Texas (near Midland) in the Permian Basin on December 20, 2007, effective date as of November 1, 2007, from ExL Petroleum, LP and certain other sellers.
 The Permian Basin area covers a significant portion of western Texas and eastern New Mexico and is considered one of the major producing basins in the United States.
-The terrain in the Permian Bain is semi-arid mesquite-mixed grassland steppe.
+The terrain in the Permian Basin is semi-arid mesquite-mixed grassland steppe.
+Windsor Energy is the operator of this field.